 Also, the minerals stay behind once the water evaporates, causing the stains and residue on mirrors, soap scum on tubs and showers, faucets, clothing, etc.

-Here are some ways to help you deal with the issues:
+Here are 7 ways to help you deal with the hard water stains:

 #1 An Every Day Kind of Cleaner